More on Moving Dreams

 What is a movement score?

 It is a verbal proposition or suggestion for improvising movement.
 As I consider movement scores based on dream images and themes that emerge in relationship to the image, I’m aware I’m creating something of a beginning or am contributing to a conversation that has begun via my writing down of the dream, consideration of its context, and the first wave of associations and sensory information I’m being given.
-The score takes me out of the chair or off the couch and invites me to try on the movement.
+The score takes me out of the chair or off the couch and into movement.